top of page

 Exodus 8:16-18

-Then the Lord said to Moses, “Tell Aaron, ‘Stretch out your staff and strike the dust of the ground,’ and throughout the land of Egypt the dust will become gnats.”
-They did this, and when Aaron stretched out his hand with the staff and struck the dust of the ground, gnats came on people and animals.
 All the dust throughout the land of Egypt became gnats.
 But when the magicians tried to produce gnats by their secret arts, they could not.
 Since the gnats were on people and animals everywhere, the magicians said to Pharaoh, “This is the finger of God.”
-But Pharaoh’s heart was hard and he would not listen, just as the Lord had said.
+But Pharaoh’s heart was hard, and he would not listen, just as the Lord had said.

 God can allow or disallow.
 He can cause and He can stop.
 He is in full control of everything.

 He allowed the magicians to do what He wanted and caused them to not be able to do what He did not want them to do.
 This should give us assurance and faith that no matter what is happening, God is in full control.
-And things will only go the way He wants it to go, whether good or bad.
-However, for someone who has a relationship with God, all things work together for good to those who love Him (see Romans 8:28).
+Also, things will only go the way He wants it to go—whether good or bad.
+All things work together for the good of those who love Him (Romans 8:28).

 Exodus 8:20-25

 Then the Lord said to Moses, “Get up early in the morning and confront Pharaoh as he goes to the river and say to him, ‘This is what the Lord says: Let my people go, so that they may worship me.
 If you do not let my people go, I will send swarms of flies on you and your officials, on your people and into your houses.
-The houses of the Egyptians will be full of flies; even the ground will be covered with them. “‘But on that day I will deal differently with the land of Goshen, where my people live; no swarms of flies will be there, so that you will know that I, the Lord, am in this land.
+The houses of the Egyptians will be full of flies; even the ground will be covered with them.
+“But on that day, I will deal differently with the land of Goshen, where my people live; no swarms of flies will be there, so that you will know that I, the Lord, am in this land.
 I will make a distinction between my people and your people.
-This sign will occur tomorrow.’”
+This sign will occur tomorrow.
 And the Lord did this.
-Dense swarms of flies poured into Pharaoh’s palace and into the houses of his officials; throughout Egypt the land was ruined by the flies.
-Then Pharaoh summoned Moses and Aaron and said, “Go, sacrifice to your God here in the land.”

-Even during disease, sickness, epidemic and plagues you are protected.
+Even during disease, sickness, epidemic, and plagues you are protected.
 And God will make a distinction for all to see.

 God is all powerful, meaning nothing is more powerful than He is, has ever been more powerful, and will never be more powerful.
 He is the most powerful being ever to exist.